-The Housing Resource Center comprises several interconnected programs Public Policy, Nursing Home Transition, Home Modifications, Accessible Housing Advocacy and Long Term Care Advocacy.
-By combining these programs under one umbrella, the Center can provide realistic opportunities for successful independence that addresses many aspects of housing and disability.
+The Housing Resource Center (HRC) houses several interconnected programs: Public Policy, Nursing Home Transition, Home Modifications, Accessible Housing Advocacy and Long Term Care Advocacy.
+By combining these programs under one umbrella, HRC can provide realistic opportunities for successful independence that addresses the many aspects of housing and disability.

-In an effort to stay closely connected to legislative matters facing Ohioans living with disabilities, and as a support for all fellow Centers for Independent Living in the state, The Ability Center maintains an Office of Public Policy in Columbus.
+In an effort to stay closely connected to legislative matters facing Ohioans living with disabilities, and as a support for all Centers for Independent Living in the state, The Ability Center maintains an Office of Public Policy in Columbus Ohio.

-From this office the Center can monitor legislation, help to move forward potential legislation and respond immediately, if necessary, to political change.
-The Office of Public Policy provides input to legislators while alerting Ohioans with disabilities to opportunities in which they can become involved in influencing policy.
+From this office, the Center can monitor legislation, help to move forward potential legislation and respond immediately, if necessary, to political changes.
+The Office of Public Policy provides input to legislators while alerting Ohioans with disabilities to opportunities to get involved in influencing policy.

 “Nobody wants to live in a nursing home.
 That should tell us something.” – Wade Blank, Advocate

 The Accessible Housing Advocacy Program provides information, consultation and advocacy with respect to Visitability and Universal Design.
-This program can also connect folks with Realtors and home builders knowledgeable and capable of identifying features necessary for an accessible home.
+This program can also connect individuals with realtors and home builders knowledgeable and capable of identifying features necessary for an accessible home.
 Our goal is to maximize residential functionality and marketability by taking a responsible look at community needs and identifying economical, environmental and aesthetically pleasing solutions.

 Long Term Care Advocacy